 If, based on the evidence at hand, the board finds that there is not reasonable cause to believe that an academic infraction has occurred, the case is dismissed and both the student and the department or program involved will be informed of the outcome in writing.
 This written response will be sent within two weeks of the hearing date.
 Records of the proceedings along with a report of the conclusions reached will be sent to the associate provost charged with overseeing the work of the AIB.

 If the board finds that there is reasonable cause to believe that an academic infraction has occurred, the case will continue on to a second phase of the hearing.
 The purpose of this phase of the hearing will be to make a definitive determination as to whether an academic infraction has occurred based on further consideration of the evidence from the first phase of the hearing, the testimony of the involved parties, and any other evidence or testimony the board deems relevant.
 If an infraction has in fact occurred, the board will determine whether the infraction was deliberate or not.
-The board will decide what, if any, penalties should be imposed.
+The board will decide what, if any, penalties should be imposed based on the type of offense and the guidelines for penalties.
 At this point, the issue of intent will be on the table.
 The AIB will be empowered to ask for any other evidence or testimony it deems relevant to its decision.

 That associate provost will then review the case to assure that appropriate procedure and precedent were followed in the case.
 If the associate provost determines that appropriate procedures were followed, he or she will inform the student in writing of the results of the hearing by way of issuing a formal decision letter announcing the outcome of the case.
 If not, the associate provost will consult with the board about his or her objections to the recommendation and will seek to reach a new consensus prior to issuing the decision letter.
 The formal decision letter will be sent to the student within two weeks of the hearing date.

-It is the responsibility of the associate provost to see that the final decision of the AIB is carried out.
-A student who believes that the verdict or the penalty is unfair has the right to appeal to the provost within three days of receipt of the letter from the associate provost.
-The scope of the appeal ordinarily shall be limited to whether the decision of the board is supported by the manifest weight of the evidence contained in the record of the charges and subsequent hearing.
+It is the responsibility of the associate provost to see that the final decision of the AIB or department chair in the case of the Tier 1 offenses, is carried out.
+A student who believes that the verdict or the penalty is unfair has the right to appeal to the provost within three days of the receipt of the letter from the associate provost.
+The scope of the appeal to the provost ordinarily shall be limited to whether the decision of the board is supported by the manifest weight of the evidence contained in the record of the charges and subsequent hearing.
 The student carries the burden of establishing, whether by information previously made known to the board at the hearing or through newly discovered evidence, that the decision is patently unfair or unjust.
 The provost may decline to hear an appeal that fails to state specific grounds for review of the board's decision.
 When an appeal occurs, the chair of AIB should be informed of the appeal and the results of the appeal.

 In addition to the written notice to the student concerning results of any hearing, copies of the decision letter conveying such notice will be sent to the AIB members, the student's hearing advisor, the student's academic advisor, the instructor(s) of the pertinent course, the pertinent department or program chair(s), and the administrative assistant to the associate provosts.
-Copies of the decision letter will be sent to the dean of students, the dean for academic advising and support, and the registrar.
+Copies of the decision letter will be sent to the dean of administrative assistant to the associate provosts, the dean for academic advising and support and the registrar.
 For students in F-1 and J-1 status, the director of the Center for Global Engagement will be notified immediately after a hearing date has been set.
 The primary reason for this notification is to enable a College representative to work with the students to understand the possible immigration consequences of being found guilty of an academic infraction.

-Materials collected for an academic hearing will be delivered to the Office of the Associate Provost, where they will remain at least until all students charged have graduated or withdrawn from the College.
+Materials collected for an academic hearing will be delivered to the Office of the Provost, where they will remain at least until all students charged have graduated or withdrawn from the college.